 This will give you which extensions include a dot in the name, many of which are actually proper site domains: xtube figures again, and so does comicbookdb, friendster, mythtvtalk, dax3d, s2games, policeauctions, itickets and many others.

 What does this all tell me?
 I think what happens is that this list was compiled with breaches of different small websites that wouldn’t make a headline (and that most likely did not report to their users!), plus some general phishing.
 Lots of the passwords that have been confirmed as valid most likely come from people not using different passwords across websites.
-This breach is fixed like every other before it: stop using the same password across different websites, start using something like LastPass, and use 2 Factor Authentication everywhere is possible.
+This breach is fixed like every other before it: stop using the same password across different websites, start using a password manager, and use 2-Factor Authentication everywhere is possible.